 Specific requirements for each certificate are as follows:

 The requirements in humanities and social sciences for the bachelor of science degree in engineering can be fulfilled by taking language, culture, and literature classes.
 With careful planning, students in most majors should not have to take any additional coursework.
-If you are enrolled in the International Certificate, this is a concentration and the courses will be counted as Engineering Humanities credits.

 International engineering builds on connections between CU-Boulder’s College of Engineering and Applied Science and the College of Arts and Sciences Study Abroad program and our collaborative research with universities abroad and European companies.